-Please be aware that an additional reinstatement fee will be applied for each child, if families withdraw and re-enroll their child(ren) within the same school calendar year.
+Please be aware that an additional reinstatement fee of \$30 will be applied for each child, should families withdraw and re-enroll their child(ren) within the same school calendar year.
 Re-enrollment will only be possible if it is determined that there is suitable space available in the program.